 Considerations for Deciding Whether to Change Your Legal Name Once Married

 There are several considerations that must be made before getting married.
 Though there are major questions involved such as where you both will live, how many children you want (if any), how you will raise your children, and what the dynamics of your relationship will be, there are also smaller issues that may still impact your lives in ways you do not know.
 One of these issues is whether or not you and/or your spouse will change to a common married name once married.
-If you are considering getting married, it is important to speak with an experienced family law attorney who can guide you through the process and discuss with you the consequences of a name change, how to create a prenuptial agreement, and other issues that arise before marriage.
+If you are considering getting married, it is important to speak with an experienced West Palm Beach family lawyer who can guide you through the process and discuss with you the consequences of a name change, how to create a prenuptial agreement, and other issues that arise before marriage.

 Advantages and Disadvantages of Changing Your Legal Name

 There are many advantages and disadvantages when changing your legal name.
 The following are some advantages of changing your name to a shared, married name:

 - You like your spouse’s last name and/or you dislike your last name: Though this is simply a preference, sometimes the changing of a name to your spouse’s name if you like that name (or dislike your previous last name) can bring a cathartic reaction.
 Your last name may be harder to spell or pronounce, or your name may carry a negative association, and people may treat you differently as a result.

 - You want to reflect the coming together of you and your spouse: Sometimes in marriage there may be very little that changes to your lifestyle once you say “I Do”.
 However, when you get married, there may be a desire to show the world that you are now a family unit, and a shared name bands you and your spouse as a family and as a team.

 There are also many disadvantages to changing your name such as: